polakowo/vectorbt/README.md

     </a>
 </p>

 Test thousands of trading ideas in seconds, analyze portfolios across markets and timeframes, and uncover what works with minimal code.
-VectorBT is the community edition of [VectorBT PRO](https://vectorbt.pro/), a state-of-the-art hybrid backtesting library.
+VectorBT is the open-source, community edition of [VectorBT PRO](https://vectorbt.pro/), a state-of-the-art hybrid backtesting library.

-## 🧩 Features
+## Features

 - Fast, vectorized backtesting and strategy research on pandas/NumPy, accelerated with Numba
 - Pandas-native API with custom accessors and high-performance operations